Tennessee HiSET® Exam Requirements

 - How can I schedule/change a testing appointment?

-Once you are ready to take the test, you can schedule your testing appointment in one of two ways:
+Once you are ready to take the test, you can schedule or reschedule a testing appointment in one of two ways:

 - online through your HiSET account